josh-works/josh-works.github.io/_posts/2024-10-07-evaluation-of-the-movie-frozen.md

 > Why did you draft a blog post by hand, in this particular format?

-Often-enough I watch a movie _with eden_, if it's a painful-to-me movie, the way I process my feelings/disappointment/anger is by creating something out of it.
+Often-enough I watch a movie _with eden_, if it's a painful-to-me movie, a way I process my feelings/disappointment/anger is by creating something out of it.
 I also don't begrudge Eden her taste for the interestingness of things.
 I get why Frozen is so appealing to kids, that is precisely why, or part of why, I am so frustrated by it.
-Some of the reasons it's appealing is perfectly valid, too.
+Some of the reasons it's appealing is perfectly valid, of course.
 Interesting music, interesting visuals, crunchy-enough story line.
+Eden has normal-for-young-person taste, _and_ I think sophisticated taste.

 I love to watch movies with Eden.
 We've watched and enjoyed the movies of [Studio Ghibli](https://josh.works/recommended-reading#studio-ghibli), over and over.
+There's also been a whole bunch of days where the temperature has been _extremely cold_.
+On most of the days we've gone out side at least a little, but my gosh we've been inside a lot lately.
+I'll probably find more to say about it at some point.

-For instance, we've seen _Ponyo (2009)_ many times [^the-files], and enjoyed it's dignifying view of the ocean, people who are young, people who are old, the world, the ocean, water, hills, trees, sky, weather, food, independence, and more.
+For instance, we've seen _Ponyo (2009)_ many times [^the-files], and enjoyed it's beautiful depictions of all sorts of sea life, dignifying view of the ocean, people who are young, people who are old, the world, the ocean, water, hills, trees, sky, weather, food, independence, and more.
 We've seen many more Ghibli films than _just_ Ponyo, but _Ponyo_ is a good example of a movie that perfectly attracts the interest of a child, _and_ is not demeaning to an adult, and is full of beautiful themes, beautiful depictions of the world, and interesting and exciting movement of the plot through the movie.
 You might be able to watch it on Amazon Prime right now: [_Ponyo_ with English dubs on Amazon Prime](https://www.amazon.com/Ponyo-English-Language-Noah-Cyrus/dp/B08195R36Q)

 [^the-files]: In line with Lawrence Lessig's [Free Culture](https://www.goodreads.com/book/show/72011.Free_Culture), I generally look for shows first on the pirate bay [https://thepiratebay.org/](https://thepiratebay.org/), to download the raw files in a piecemeal way called torrenting.
 It's second nature to some, virtually unheard of by others.
 Obviously now there's conversation about the legality of it, but I've always been vastly more impressed by the simple mechanics of torrenting.
 The piecemeal receiving/sending files, peer-to-peer, instead of server/client.
 How refreshing.
+Then save it somewhere easy to find, and use VLC to play it on a laptop, my perfectly functional but mostly retired, genuinely aged apple laptop.
+Would be harder to do all this quite as easily on a smart TV, for instance.

 Studio Ghibli films are so dignifying and beautiful that to watch them is, to me, like taking a vitamin or going on a walk.
 It's so dignifying in so many ways, I'm pleased for anyone to soak in any aspects of those movies.